noah18c/GROUP30_2020/Notes_Leon.md

 ## The Greedy Algorithm (or first fit algorithm)

 1. Pick a vertex V

 2. Colour it with the next legal colour

 3. Move to next vertex

-	// Psedocode
+### Pseudocode

 	for(Vertex V: Set_Of_Vertecies)
 	{